 METHODOLOGY

-DATA AND SOURCE
+DATA

 The research employed time series data obtained fromWorld Development Indicators (WDI) and Bangladesh Economic Review (BER).
 The sample size for Bangladesh was selected over the period from 1980 to 2022.
 The dependent variable is selected as GDP growth (Table 3).